vultr/govultr/CONTRIBUTING.md

 go tool cover -html=cover.out
 ```

 Upon a Pull Request we have CodeCov checks to make sure that code coverage meets a minimum requirement.
-In a addition to CodeCov we have Travis-CI that will run your unit tests on each pull request as well.
+In addition to CodeCov we have Travis-CI that will run your unit tests on each pull request as well.

 ## Versioning